 The structure of this thesis is as follows:

-Introduction provide an introduction into the game of golf and the motivation behind our research. explain what streaks are, our data setand include the contributions of our work.
+Introduction provides an introduction into the game of golf and the motivation behind our research.
+It explains what streaks are, our data set, how predictive models can help, and include the contributions of our work.

-Background provides a general overview into golf scoring and its intrinsic inconsistencies. identif streaks of various types and provide illustrations of streaks of different types.
+Background provides a general overview into golf scoring and its intrinsic inconsistencies.
+It identifies streaks of various types and provide illustrations of streaks of different types.

 Methodology describes the high level approach for mining, modeling, and scoring the data with focus on producing a method that generates predictive results